 Table of Contents

 One of the first steps you are going to have to take in transitioning your classroom into a child-centered environment is building positive relationships with your students.
 This is the key to success in any effective and meaningful learning environment, whether it is child-centered or not.
-As educators, we must learn to understand our students on a personal level so that we can meet their individual needs.
+As educators, we must learn to understand our students on a personal level so that we can meet their individual needs and fulfill the importance of child centered education.
 With this understanding, we aim to build relationships with our students that foster positive communication and allow us as teachers to better serve them.

 Second, it is important that parents are involved in their child’s education at home.
 This will help create a strong support system for the student when they are in school.
 If students feel supported by their family members, they are more likely to be motivated and work harder in class.
 Understanding your students on a personal level and building relationships with them is a key to creating this support system.